ESPresense/ESPresense.github.io/hardware.md

 * [Huzzah32](https://amzn.to/3n5M1uQ)
 * [ESP32 development board](https://amzn.to/38ECmmy)

-USB A to C Cables:
+USB A to C cables:

 * [16ft 2 pack](https://amzn.to/3zzTTXW)
 * [1ft 6 pack](https://amzn.to/3kyD8Is)